Operation Vegetarian sounds like an innocuous quest to go meatless. (The picture of the adorable calf could do it for me.)

 Actually, Operation Vegetarian was a secret weapons project of World War II.
 I’d never even heard of it until recently!

 During WWII, Nazis were experimenting with biological warfare.
+(Of course they did!)
 To prepare against a biological attack, Great Britain decided to create a weapon of their own.

 They experimented with anthrax.

 Anthrax is a disease caused by the bacterium anthrax bacillus.
 People have known about anthrax for over three thousand years.
 In 1500 B.C., anthrax was the cause of the fifth Egyptian plague.
 It infected and killed thousands of people.